kuhree/www/src/content/posts/docker-on-macos.md

 Why run a Linux VM if you can run it on Linux natively?

 A while back I converted my old Linux desktop
-(year of the Linux desktop anyone?) to a "server"
+(year of the Linux desktop? no.) to a "server"
 (by unplugging peripherals and put it by the router) that runs a number of docker services.
 A self-hosted "homelab" if you will.